terra-money/docs/src/node/governance.md

----
-id: node-governance
-title: Participate in Governance
+# Governance
----

 Governance is the process through which participants within the Terra network can effect change for the protocol, by arriving at consensus.
 Software upgrades and blockchain parameters can be automatically placed in effect through proposals.
 Other issues like large directional changes or decisions requiring human involvement can be also be voted on, through text proposals.

 Proposals are submitted on the network through creating a proposal, depositing some Luna tokens, and

 Some considerations about the voting process: